-Warmland Dance has brought together an impressive group of respected performing artists, highly experienced educators, and award-winning choreographers from around the world.
-All Faculty members contribute choreography to our Youth and Adult Performance Company and give courses in our Arts Academy Day Programs.
+Warmland Dance brings together an impressive group of respected performing artists, highly experienced educators, and award-winning choreographers from around the world.
+All Faculty members contribute choreography to our Youth and Adult Performance Company and give workshops in our Arts Academy Day Programs.

 Each faculty member makes a personal commitment to share their unique gifts as part of the deeply inspired Warmland Dance Adult Performance Company.
-This creates the opportunity for us to regularly connect, build meaningful relationships, feed our shared passion for movement, grow as artists, and support one-another in our collaborative work and lives.
+This creates the opportunity for us to build meaningful relationships, feed our shared passion for movement, grow as artists, and support one-another in our collaborative work, professional development and personal lives.

 This translates to our students and greater community as a warm, enriched learning experience and ever-evolving place to be-come.